jaescalo/akamai-edgeworker-examples/launch-darkly/README.md

 **Note:** While most customers use Akamai EdgeKV and the Akamai integration, this implementation demonstrates how to use the LaunchDarkly Akamai SDK with your own feature store.

+## Feature Management at the Edge
+Dynamically control feature rollouts at the edge without compromising on performance.
+By leveraging Akamai's EdgeWorkers and integrating a custom feature store with LaunchDarkly's SDK achieve:

+* Fast feature flag evaluations at the edge
+* Integration with existing Akamai infrastructure
+* Reduced latency and improved global performance

 ## Use Case

 This implementation extracts information from JWT claims to build a context for LaunchDarkly's SDK.
 The context is then used to validate flags against all available flags at `https://sdk.launchdarkly.com/sdk/latest-all`.